Compensating to correct the intonation: Part I

 Simply listening makes it clear that saddle angles on conventional commercial guitars tend to be able to play in tune only when the action is fairly low and the strings are light.
 In other words, under these presumed conditions, the deflection of the string is relatively low in actual play, the string is not stretched so as to raise its pitch as much, and therefore less compensation is necessary.
 Alas, not all guitarists want their guitars set up this way.

 In my opinion, installing a wider saddle, with the concomitant added mass, to simply be able to extend the vibrating length of the lower strings to accomplish better intonation is a mistake.
-For the sake of tonal clarity, I think a conventional 3/32" bone saddle has the ideal mass, and when the spread for the high and low strings is correct, there's plenty of room to finesse the intonation of the B string.
+For the sake of tonal clarity, I think a conventional 3/32" bone saddle has the ideal mass, and when it is set so that the spread for the high and low strings is correct, there's plenty of room to finesse the intonation of the B string.
 Read on.

 Compensating to correct the intonation: Part II

-The simple angle back is a basic compensation for string gauge and the raising of pitch that occurs when stretching the string down to the fingerboard during playing.
+The simple angle back is a basic compensation for typical string gauge, and the raising of pitch that occurs when stretching the string down to the fingerboard during playing.
 Most manufacturers put a simple crown down the center of the top of the saddle, and that is what you get.
+With acoustics and their fixed saddle, there's more trial and error involved.

-The hard red line indicates the adjusted high point on the fully compensated saddle.
-This is the point of contact that defines one end of the vibrating stringlength.
+The hard red line indicates the adjusted high point on the fully compensated saddle—the actual point of contact that defines one end of the vibrating string length.

-Pale green is back-slope and potentially a bearing surface for the string.
+Pale green indicates the back-slope, which is potentially a bearing surface for the string.
 Note that the B and the low E have a bit of meat under them behind the final point of contact.
-This is essential.
+This is essential, so the windings of the string don't catch on a sharp edge.
 The pink surface is drop-off in front.

 Here's another way the saddle is often shaped: same points of contact, same result, different look.

-Either way it might be accomplished, this scheme is really just a series of two lines: one for the two plain strings (or on rare occasions, three), and another for the wound strings.
+Whichever way it might be accomplished, this scheme is really just a series of two lines: one for the two plain strings (or on rare occasions, three, if there's a plain G), and another for the wound strings.
 With a normal set of strings that have rational gauging and composition, and which are tuned to standard tuning, this works.
 There are special tunings and gauges that will require a different scheme than this.

 Compensating to correct the intonation: Part III